mmontag/chip-player-js/README.md

 Our goal is to produce **../game-music-emu/build/libgme.a** (assumes you have cloned **game-music-emu** side-by-side with chip-player-js).

-A **game-music-emu** subtree has been included in this repository, but this is deprecated.
+A **game-music-emu** subtree was previously included in this repository, but this is deprecated.

 ```sh
 git clone git@github.com:mmontag/game-music-emu.git